 Michael Grinder here.

-I’ve written books in terms of how to have a successful really difficult conversation in person.
-We live in a different age right now, which of those skills that we know work are transferable into digital difficult conversations.
+I’ve written books on how to have a successful difficult conversation in person.
+We live in a different age right now — which of those skills that we know work are transferable into digital difficult conversations?

 What’s the alternative?